Trace the recycled content of your products from source to finish and support socially and environmentally friendly production.

 supply chain of the recycled material from raw material to the finished product

-PFI Hong Kong Ltd. (PFI HK) provide a sustainable material certification that verifies the usage of recycled material through a traceability documentation system.
+PFI Fareast (Hong Kong) Co.
+Ltd. (PFI Fareast) provides a sustainable material certification that verifies the usage of recycled material through a traceability documentation system.
 The aim of the certification is to increase the amount of recycled material in global supply chains.

 A finished product labelled with the RMC logo carries the following assurances: It ensures that a majority of the product is made from recycled material.
 This means the recycled material must make up more than 50% of the finished product.

 By qualifying for a Recycled Material Certification, PFI awards a tailor-made logo to Lidl verifying that their products are made from recycled content.

 PFI’s project with Lidl started in 2019 and a first certified order of shoes was successfully certified and launched in July 2020.
 In only one order, Lidl creates a lasting impact.
 Near to 12,000,000 PET bottles were used for the “Ocean Feet” order – 3,960,000 of which came from ocean-bound areas.

 Find out why such projects are highly important and get an insight into the supply chain of products from recycled PET bottles.